 Behind one of the Upper West Side's most famous and beloved facades, an exceptional private residence awaits.
-Designed by Frederick B. White and completed in 1886, 305 West 78th Street is a Flemish Renaissance masterpiece that harmoniously integrates with its seven contiguous sister houses on the block, most of which are once again single family homes.
+Designed by Frederick B. White and completed in 1886, 305 West 78th Street is a Flemish Renaissance masterpiece that harmoniously integrates with its seven contiguous sister houses on the block, most of which are single family homes.
 Under the thoughtful supervision of Baxt/Ingui Architects, the owners of this historic property have painstakingly restored the home's original character, with careful attention to the unobtrusive integration of 21st century comforts and conveniences.
+Real estate taxes are extremely low at $30,000 per year.

 This dignified house has 12 rooms, 4-5 bedrooms on 5 floors and over 800 square feet of outdoor space on 3 levels.
 On the parlor floor, ceiling heights exceeding 11 feet lend a quiet sense of grandeur, warmed by artfully restored millwork, an original wood-burning fireplace, and extraordinary natural light.
 The full-floor master suite, appointed with a sumptuous dressing room and a spa-inspired six-fixture bath, also features a private terrace and a wood-burning fireplace.
 (The home has four additional fireplaces that can be restored.)